-Government For more information, see "SET REMOTE OPTION statement [SQL Remote]" on page 543 of the book ASA SQL Reference Manual.

-2 Set a link option to limit the amount of information sent to the consolidated site.
+- For more information, see "SET REMOTE OPTION statement [SQL Remote]" [ASA SQL Reference, page 560]. - 2.
+Set a link option to limit the amount of information sent to the consolidated site.
 This step is optional.

 Execute the following command against the remote database: